-The information submitted by any party may need to be verified by the investigating officers in order for the Commission to take such information into consideration.
+The information submitted by any party may need to be verified by the Investigating officers in order for the Commission to take such information into consideration.
 The Commission may verify the information at the premises of the party submitting the information, within a short period after the submission of the information to the Commission.
 Parties should therefore ensure that the information submitted would subsequently be available for verification.
-It is planned to do the verification of the information submitted by the exporters within three to five weeks subsequent to submission of the information.